Kazeshinu/Autopoke/README.md

 ##### Functions
 -----------------
-`Autopoke.dungeon.runs=#` sets next amount of runs to #\
+`Autopoke.dungeon.runs = #` sets next amount of dungeon runs to #\
-`Autopoke.dungeon.openChests=true` opens chests in dungeons `true || false`
+`Autopoke.dungeon.openChests = true` opens chests in dungeons `true || false`

 ### farming
 ------------------
 Automation of harvesting berries

 ##### Functions
 -----------------
-`Autopoke.farming.berry="Cheri"` sets the automatic production of berrys to Cheri, replace Cheri with desired berry name
+`Autopoke.farming.berry = "Cheri"` sets the automatic production of berrys to Cheri, replace Cheri with desired berry name

 ### gym
 ------------------
 Ability to repeat gyms # amount of times

 ##### Functions
 -----------------
-`Autopoke.gym.runs=#` sets next amount of runs to #
+`Autopoke.gym.runs = #` sets next amount of gym runs to #

 ### underground
 ------------------
 Automaticly digs in the underground

 ##### Functions
 -----------------
-No underground specific functions yet check Common functions
+`useRestores = true` if getting low on energy auto use restores `true || false`

 ### Common
 ------------------